-Register here to join us on Wednesday, April 1, from 11:00 – 11:45 AM (EST) for an informative and timely webinar on the VCEA and other recently passed legislation affecting solar and renewable energy projects in Virginia.
+Join us for a for an informative and timely webinar on the VCEA and other recently passed legislation affecting solar and renewable energy projects in Virginia.
 The webinar will be hosted by Brad Nowak and Bob Riley, co-chairs of Williams Mullen’s Solar and Wind Energy Practice Groups, who will be joined by Patrick Cushing, vice chair of Williams Mullen’s Government Relations practice group.

 You will learn about: